na-na-hi/renget/archive/sa6c4m.md

 ###Recommended lights
 >Surefire M640DF
 Has the best flood illumination on the market.
 >Streamlight HLX protac railmount
 Ok quality budget light.
 Use of the tailcap is recommended, as the switch it comes with is prone to failure.
 Good flood illumination, second best to the Surefire DF lights.
-The 2.0 2000 lumen version is not recommended due to use of non-removable internal battery only.
+Newer Pro variant has a dual port tailcap that allows the use of a switch while retaining an activation button on the tailcap.
+>Streamlight Protac 2.0 railmount 2000 lumen
+Newer offering from Streamlight, no long term data yet but initial reviews are positive.
+Has the new tailcap design with a port for a remote switch and on/off button integrated as a standard option.
+It is significantly cheaper than the Surefire equivalent, the DS00 tailcap alone costs nearly as much as this light complete.
+Uses a new, proprietary rechargeable battery, as a result it is unable to accept CR123 batteries.
+Backup batteries are going to be expensive and specific to your light, potentially a downside if you feel the need to have them.
+2000 lumens is a lot of lumens.
 >Surefire M300
 Suitable for rifles with limited rail space, if you can't manage a full size light consider this